Chuanqi (short story and novella): Middle Tang

-Middle Tang was the golden age of chuanqi.There was a great number of new writers and new works.
+Middle Tang was the golden age of chuanqi.
+There was a great number of new writers and new works.
 The stories of this period are generally of high quality and rich in both content and form.
 Although the influence of the old gods and demons fiction still lingered, many stories had begun to reflect reality instead of telling mere fantasies.The themes are mainly satire, love and history, among which love is the best explored.
 Some of the best chuanqi are love stories about unions and separations.
 Representative chuanqi about love include Yingying's Biography by Yuan Zhen, The Tale of Huo Xiaoyu by Jiang Fang and The Tale of Li Wa by Bai Xingjian.
 They all have a diversity of realistic characters, which make them the classics.
 Renshi Zhuan written in 781 AD by Shen Jiji is a masterpiece.
 It marks the beginning of a new era for Tang fiction, where chuanqi was separate from the traditional gods and demons stories and where the focus of a story shifted from the recounting of strange events to the literary use of language and the portrayal of characters.
 In Renshi Zhuan, Renshi, a fox spirit, seduces the impoverished scholar Zheng.
 Although Zheng discovers that she is actually a fox, he continues the relationship.
 Because of his genuine affection and the help of his relative Wei Yin, Renshi marries Zheng as his concubine.
 At some point, Wei also falls in love with the beautiful Renshi and courts her, but Renshi, being true, is unmoved and refuses him.
 Years later, Zheng has to journey to take up an official post and wants Renshi to go with him.
 Renshi is unwilling but is eventually persuaded.
 She is killed on their way by hounds.Another notable chuanqi is Liushi zhuan by Xu Yaozuo, a story about the courtesan Liushi and her lover Han Hong.
 Liushi is abducted by a foreign general in a rebellion before being rescued by the fierce warrior Xu Jun and finally reunited with Han Hong.After the 820s, intellectuals gradually lost interest in writing chuanqi.

 Late Tang

 In the Late Tang, it was once again the trend for chuanqi writers to tell mysterious stories unrelated to real life.
-There emerged many works about youxia "heroes and knights-errant".
+During this era, many works emerged about youxia "heroes and knights-errant".
 The Tale of Wushuang by Xue Diao, Kūnlún nú and Nie Yinniang by Pei Xing, Hongxian Zhuan by Yuan Jiao and The Tale of the Curly-Bearded Guest by Du Guangting are famous examples.
 Kūnlún nú is the story of a Negrito slave who saves the lover of his master from a harem.
 Nie Yinniang tells the amazing story of Nie Yinniang's youth—how she learns martial arts and spells under the guidance of an extraordinary Buddhist nun, chooses her own husband, which is unorthodox considering the time period, and does heroic deeds.
 A Daughter of the Wei Family by an anonymous author is also a well-known chuanqi written in this period.